 Degree: B.A.
 Criminology & Business Administration

-My name is Rafael Guy and I am a B.A. student of Business Administration and criminology at the Hebrew University in Jerusalem.
+I am a B.A. student of Business Administration and criminology at the Hebrew University in Jerusalem.
 I was raised and educated at the most southern city of Israel-the city of Eilat.

 I decided to move to Jerusalem and study at the Hebrew University since it is the only university in Israel where I could combine both majors.
 I chose to take two majors that are so different and don’t overlap in any way because it is important for me to widen my horizons and examine things at the widest range possible.

 I want to thank you for the support that you are giving me in my second year of academic life.
 The idea that someone believes in me, gives me the motivation that I need when faced with some difficulties.

 Thanks to you I have a better chance to show that I can succeed, a better perspective that makes me feel equal and a better feeling that keeps me focused on my degree..

 Besides the educational element, my living in Jerusalem has exposed me to a new variety of possibilities and new approaches that I haven’t experienced before and so I would like to continue and explore more – educationally and individually.